Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Method

 \subsection{Structure Overview}

-As illustrated in \cref{pipeline}, our proposed DPAD consists of three key components: (a) Dynamic Dual-Prototype Bank (DDP) that maintains a set of common and rare pattern prototypes to explicitly disentangle different patterns and dynamically update; (b) Dual-Path Context-aware routing (DPC) that dynamically retrieves and activates relevant prototypes from DDP, in which the representation is generated by an arbitrary backbone model, and then enhances the prediction through a weighted gating strategy; (c) Disentanglement-Guided Loss (DGLoss) that jointly optimizes DDP and the backbone model through a quadruple loss formulation, which ensures both the specialization and separation of the prototypes.
+As illustrated in Figure \ref{pipeline}, DPAD consists of three key components: (a) Dynamic Dual-Prototype Bank (DDP) maintains common and rare pattern prototypes to explicitly disentangle different patterns according to their forecasting roles; (b) Dual-Path Context-aware routing (DPC) dynamically retrieves and activates relevant prototypes based on the input context, and then fuses the retrieved pattern representations with the backbone representation for enhanced prediction; (c) Disentanglement-Guided Loss (DGLoss) jointly optimizes the backbone and DDP by encouraging prototype specialization, separation, and diversity.